Distribution of Relative Edge Density of the Graphs Based on a Random Digraph Family: Discussion and Conclusions

-The PCDs have applications in classification and spatial pattern analysis. \cite{ceyhan:arc-density-PE} showed that the relative (arc) density of the proportional-edge PCDs is a $U$-statistic and used it for testing bivariate spatial patterns.
-The relative edge densities of the underlying graphs based on this PCD can be employed for the same purpose.
+The PCDs have applications in classification and spatial pattern analysis. \cite{ceyhan:arc-density-PE} used that the relative (arc) density of the PE-PCDs for testing bivariate spatial patterns.
+The relative edge densities of the underlying and reflexivity graphs based on this PCD can be employed for the same purpose.
 More specifically, the relative edge densities can be employed for testing the complete spatial randomness (CSR) of two or more classes of points against the segregation or association of the points from the classes. \emph{CSR} is roughly defined as the lack of spatial interaction between the points in a given study area.
 In particular, the null hypothesis can be assumed to be CSR of $\X$ points, i.e., the uniformness of $\X$ points in the convex hull of $\Y$ points. \emph{Segregation} is the pattern in which points of one class tend to cluster together, i.e., form one-class clumps.
 On the other hand, \emph{association} is the pattern in which the points of one class tend to occur more frequently around points from the other class.
 Under the segregation alternative, the $\X$ points will tend to be further away from $\Y$ points and under the association alternative $\X$ points will tend to cluster around the $\Y$ points.
 Such patterns can be detected by the test statistics based on the relative edge densities, since under segregation we expect them to be smaller, and under association they tend to be larger.
-Moreover, the underlying graphs can also be used in pattern classification as outlined in \cite{priebe:2003b}.
-Finally, the methodology described here is also applicable to PCDs in higher dimensions.
+The underlying and reflexivity graphs can also be used in pattern classification as outlined in \cite{priebe:2003b}.
+Moreover, the methodology described here is also applicable to PCDs in higher dimensions.